-As parents of four young children, we never set out with a goal to start a school, but like you, we wanted to provide the best possible learning environment for our children that would spark their natural curiosity, inspire them to be lifelong learners, challenge them to grow in character and equip them to be leaders that will change the world.
+We are the Collar family.
+Like many of you, we wanted to provide the best possible learning environment for our children that would spark their natural curiosity, inspire them to be lifelong learners, challenge them to grow in character, and equip them to be leaders that will change the world.

 We have been blessed by the incredible community of families and learners who have joined us on this journey to reimagine education and would encourage you to give us a call or schedule a tour.
 We look forward to meeting your family!